ran-isenberg/aws-lambda-handler-cookbook/README.md

 - Python Serverless service with a recommended file structure.
 - CDK infrastructure with infrastructure tests and security tests.
 - CI/CD pipelines based on Github actions that deploys to AWS with python linters, complexity checks and style formatters.
+- CI/CD pipeline deploys to dev/staging and production environment with different gates between each environment
 - Makefile for simple developer experience.
 - The AWS Lambda handler embodies Serverless best practices and has all the bells and whistles for a proper production ready handler.
 - AWS Lambda handler uses [AWS Lambda Powertools](https://docs.powertools.aws.dev/lambda-python/).